 NATIONAL SPINACH DAY

 On March 26th each year, National Spinach Day reminds us of the health benefits packed into this leafy green vegetable.
 Not only are there so many delicious ways that you can enjoy spinach, but it is also incredibly good for you!

 An annual plant, spinach grows natively in central and southwestern Asia.
-Thought to have originated in ancient Persia, Arab traders carried spinach into India and then later introduced into ancient China.
+Thought to have originated in ancient Persia, Arab traders carried spinach into India and later introduced it into ancient China.
 There it was known as “Persian vegetable.”
-The earliest available record of the spinach plant was found in Chinese, saying that the spinach plant was introduced into China via Nepal.
+The earliest available record of the spinach plant was found in a Chinese document.
+It noted that the spinach plant was introduced into China via Nepal.

-During her reign as queen of France, Catherine de Medici enjoyed spinach so much, it was served at every meal.
-To this day, dishes made with spinach are known as “Florentine” reflecting Catherine’s birth in Florence.
+During her reign as queen of France, Catherine de Medici enjoyed spinach so much that she ate it at every meal.
+Today, dishes made with spinach are known as Florentine, reflecting Catherine’s birth in Florence.